pandadady/Machine-Learning-Course/apriori/README.md

     Confidence degree measure the intensity of association rule.
 How to calculate the

     confidence degree of certain association rule.
-It is important to understand frequent item sets and support degree
+It is important to understand frequent item sets

-    Frequent item sets means set of items which often appears together.
+    and support degree.Frequent item sets means set of items which often appears together.

     Support degree equal the percent of frequent item sets in the entire data set.